 A catastrophe such as an earthquake, hurricane, tornado, fire, flood, or violent acts is frightening to children and adults alike.
 Talking about the event with children can decrease their fear.
-It is important to explain the event in words the child can understand, and at a level of detail that will not overwhelm them.
+It is important to explain the event in words the child can understand, and in a way that will not overwhelm them.

 Several factors affect a child's response to a disaster.
 The way children see and understand their parents' responses are very important.
-Children are aware of their parents' worries most of the time, but they are particularly sensitive during a crisis.
-Parents should admit their concerns to their children, and also stress their abilities to cope with the disaster.
-Falsely minimizing the danger will not end a child's concerns.
+Children are aware of their parents' worries most of the time, but they can be very sensitive during a crisis.
+Parents should talk about their worries to their children, and talk about their abilities to cope with the disaster.
+Pretending there is no the danger will not end a child's concerns.